lila-code/machine-works-icpc-2011/README.md

 For each test case, display its case number followed by the largest number of dollars that ACM can have at the end of day D + 1.

+Example input
-Example input                                               Example output 6 10 20                                                     Case 1 : 44
+6 10 20
 6 12 1 3
 1 9 1 2
 3 2 1 2